 Agentless Hosts

-Agentless Hosts are Linux-, Solaris-, or AIX-64-bit-based, OS-vendor-supported computers that can runClosed A Control-M process that adds your job to the Run Queue of the day, according to automatic or manual scheduling, and which enables the job to execute after it fulfills its prerequisites. and execute jobs even though Control-M/Agent is not installed.
-Since you do not have to install an Agent on an Agentless Host, they do not require version updates, which reduces the need to install, update, or manage them.
+Agentless Hosts are Linux-, Solaris-, or AIX-64-bit-based, OS-vendor-supported hosts that can runClosed A Control-M process that adds your job to the Run Queue of the day, according to automatic or manual scheduling, and which enables the job to execute after it fulfills its prerequisites. and execute jobs even though Control-M/Agent is not installed.
+This eliminates the need to install, update, and manage Control-M/Agent software on Agentless Hosts.

 • Agent_A is associated with Agentless_Host_1, which executes up to 100 concurrent jobs at any time.

-• Agent_B is associated with the following Agentless Hosts:
+• Agent_D is associated with the following Agentless Hosts:

-• Agentless_Host_2, which executes 20 concurrent jobs while Agentless_Host_3 executes 80 jobs.
+• Agentless_Host_3: Executes 20 concurrent jobs while Agentless_Host_4 executes 80 jobs.

-• Agentless_Host_3, which executes 80 concurrent jobs while Agentless_Host_2 executes 20 jobs.
+• Agentless_Host_4: Executes 80 concurrent jobs while Agentless_Host_3 executes 20 jobs.

 Creating an Agentless Host

 This procedure describes how to create an Agentless Host and connect it to one or more Agents via an SSH File Transfer protocol (SFTP).
-This enables you to run and execute jobs on a host where Control-M/Agent is not installed.
+This enables you to run and execute jobs on a host where an Agent is not installed.

 Begin